KhohCM/SoftwareEngineering_FinalProject/README.md

 python app.py
 ```

-After clicking the link to the website, the chatbot should show up on the screen.
+After clicking the link to the website, the chatbot should show up on the screen